uicodefr/demo-smallchat/README.md

-# Post-It
+# SmallChat
-Demo App With Spring Boot and Angular
+Demo App With React, Vertx and Kafka